orbeon/orbeon-forms-doc/configuration/properties/form-runner-initial-data.md

 # Initial data properties

-When creating new form data (for instance going to the URL `http://localhost:8080/orbeon/fr/orbeon/bookshelf/new`), the initial data in the form can come from the following places:
+When creating new form data (for instance going to the URL `/fr/orbeon/bookshelf/new`), the initial data in the form can come from the following sources:

 1. Data specified in Form Builder when creating the form definition:
     - statically, by entering data in fields in Form Builder